lanzhiheng/bean/README.md

 print(m) // => 2
 ```

-We also support do-while one
+We also support `do-while` statement

 ```
 var i = 100